COST-ELTeC/ELTeC-fra/README.md

 # ELTeC-fra

-French novel collection for the ELTeC, the European Literary Text Collection, produced by the COST Action Distant Reading for European Literary History (CA16204, https://distant-reading.net).
+This is the French novel collection for the ELTeC, the European Literary Text Collection, produced by the COST Action Distant Reading for European Literary History (CA16204, https://distant-reading.net).

 ## Release notes

+General information about ELTeC releases is available at https://github.com/COST-ELTeC/ELTeC.

-The collection as it stands contains 85 novels encoded at level 1.
+The ELTeC-fra collection as it stands contains 85 novels encoded at level 1.
 The corpus composition criteria are not yet fully fulfilled.

 ## Contributors